NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/step_02_c++_LoopCondExprn.md

         double percMark = 0.0;
         char grade;

-        // Variabes to hold number of students with A, B, C, and D grade and also
+        // Variables to hold number of students with A, B, C, and D grade and also
         // number of students passed and failed int numAGrade = 0, numBGrade = 0, numCGrade = 0, numDGrade = 0;
         int numPassed = 0, numFailed = 0;